 Glen Eden Primary School values relationships with whānau.
 We regularly share information and achievements with our community in a variety of ways.
 We encourage whānau to use our GEPS app and follow our Facebook page to keep up to date with what is happening at our kura.
 Whānau are always welcome to come and meet and talk with us.

 Glen Eden Primary is a part of the Kerehana Kahui Ako.
 We work alongside Glendene Primary, Kelston Primary, St Leonards Primary, Kelston Intermediate, Kelston Girls College and Kelston Boys High School to develop strong learning programmes and pathways for our tamariki.

 At GEPS we are focused on growing a community that is EMPOWERED and PROUD.

 Our pou was carved in 2015 to celebrate our centenary.
 The carver was Sunnah Thompson (Te Kawerau a Maki) and the figure on the pou is Tiriwā.

 Te Kawerau a Maki are the tangata whenua (people of the land) of Waitakere City.
 Tiriwā is a significant ancestor.
 The heartland of Te Kawerau is the Waitakere Ranges, also known as Te Waonui-a-Tiriwā (the great forest of Tiriwā) Amongst other things Tiriwā is said to have moved Rangitoto from Karekare to the Hauraki Gulf.

-On the base of the carving are birds and animals from the Waitakere area.
+On the base of the pou are birds and animals from the Waitakere region.